For the Pierce County Washington, Beacon manages these core services:

 FAMILY YOUTH SYSTEM PARTNER ROUND TABLE (FYSPRT)

-The Pierce County Washington Family Youth System Partner Round Table (PCWA FYSPRT) is committed to bringing the voices of the youth, families, and system partners of our communities to create an equitable forum that will help form policy at the local and regional level.
-If you or a loved have experienced or are currently enrolled in Medicaid funded services either in mental health and / or substance use in Pierce County and wish to share your experiences and feedback, then please know that the PCWA FYSPRT hosts a monthly meeting where like minded individuals discuss and support an open dialogue to improve the services in our community.
+The HI-FYVE Pierce County Family Youth System Partner Round Table (PCWA FYSPRT) is committed to bringing the voices of the youth, families, and system partners of our communities to create an equitable forum that will help form policy at the local and regional level.
+If you or a loved one have experienced or are currently enrolled in Medicaid funded services either in mental health and/or substance use in Pierce County and wish to share your experiences and feedback, then please know that the HI-FYVE FYSPRT hosts a monthly meeting where like-minded individuals discuss and support an open dialogue to improve the services in our community.
 A delicious dinner is provided to all and attending eligible youth will receive a modest gift card for active participation.

 CHILDREN’S LONG-TERM INPATIENT PROGRAM COMMITTEE (CLIP)